 You will find fairly regular posts of varying everyday general interest in the section ‘Dorset Journal’

-… such as WWII military vehicles that occasionally park up at Viewpoint on a Sunday – Viewpoint overlooks Poole Harbour (where a vast array of D-Day assault landing craft left from) – also old pictures of Dorset early 1940s – photos and videos taken in 2018 of The 29th Infantry Division re-enactment – such as Medical and Radio tents and so on… .
+… such as WWII military vehicles that occasionally park up at Viewpoint on a Sunday – Viewpoint overlooks Poole Harbour (where a vast array of D-Day assault landing craft left from on D-Day) – also in this section there are old pictures of Dorset in the early 1940s – and photos taken in 2018 onwards, of the 29th Infantry Division re-enactment, which often exhibit in Dorset, in current times.

 ‘ONE OF THE REMAINING ARMY RANGERS TO STORM THE SHORES OF NORMANDY’

-the above is a short video – about The Rangers on D-Day – and later back in the US – although – this video doesn’t describe what was in fact the truly awe-inspiring courage of those men on that day… who ran up the beaches and then scaled the vertical cliffs – at dawn on 6 June 1944…
+the above is a short video – about The Rangers on D-Day – and later back in the US – although – this video doesn’t describe the actual details of what was in fact the truly awe-inspiring courage of those men on that day… who ran up the beaches and then scaled the vertical cliffs – at dawn on 6 June 1944…

 My interest first began regarding D-Day Dorset – after hearing true stories related to me about the trauma that some soldiers had experienced at that time – who had left from the coast of Dorset.

-This led me to discovering further the absolutely phenomenal – almost unbelievable story that it all was – and what an amazing role – and in a number of areas a central role – that Dorset undertook.
+This led me to discovering further the absolutely phenomenal – almost unbelievable story that it all was – and what an amazing role – and in a number of ways ~ a central role ~ that Dorset had in all this.

 This will be seen in my further writings.

-*As indicated above – on some Sundays – I can be seen with my grey Jeep Wrangler around 2 PM or later at Viewpoint – in Poole – which of course overlooks the historic Poole Harbour – with its Brownsea Island – and where vast numbers of craft and assault craft (Landing Craft Assault) – left in the early hours of Tuesday, June 6, 1944 – to land on the beaches of Normandy.
+*As indicated above – on some Sundays – I can be seen with my grey Jeep Wrangler around 2 PM or later at Viewpoint – in Poole – which of course overlooks the historic Poole Harbour – with its Brownsea Island in the middle – and where vast numbers of craft and assault landing craft (LCA’s – Landing Craft Assault) – around 500 in fact – left in the early hours of Tuesday, June 6, 1944 – to land on the beaches of Normandy.